Odd-parity altermagnetism through sublattice currents: From Haldane-Hubbard model to general bipartite lattices

 on the 2D honeycomb lattice [Fig.~\ref{fig:haldane}(a)] at half filling.
-Here $c_{i\sigma}^{(\dagger)}$ annihilates (creates) a fermion at site \(i\) with spin \(\sigma=\uparrow\downarrow\), \(t_1=1\) and \(t_2=0.1\) represent the hoppings between first- and second-neighbor sites \(\epvl{ij}_{1,2}\), and \(U_0=4\) is the onsite repulsion.
+Here $c_{i\sigma}^{(\dagger)}$ annihilates (creates) a fermion at site \(i\) with spin \(\sigma=\uparrow\downarrow\); \(t_1=1\) and \(t_2=0.1\) represent the hoppings between first- and second-neighbor sites \(\epvl{ij}_{1,2}\), respectively; and \(U_0=4\) is the on-site repulsion.
 The second-neighbor hoppings carry complex phases \(\phi_{ij}=\pm\pi/2\), leading to uniform charge currents within each sublattice.
-Due to the opposite flows on the two sublattices, we refer to them as sublattice currents.
+Because of the opposite flows on the two sublattices, we refer to them as sublattice currents.
 Note that the elementary triangles in each sublattice host loop currents with three-1-in-1-out \((3+-)\) corners.
 These loop currents may be related to auxiliary staggered fluxes through the triangles, with zero net flux on the whole lattice \cite{haldane1988}.
-Using Hartree-Fock theory \cite{lin24prb,lin2411ax}, we obtain the interacting ground state on a finite-size (\(18^2\times2\)) lattice with periodic boundary condition.
-With the onsite repulsion sufficiently large, the ground state manifests opposite FMs on the two sublattices [Fig.~\ref{fig:haldane}(b)].
-This ground state was recognized as an AFM in the previous literature \cite{he11prb,zheng15prb,wu16prb,arun16prb,vanhala16prl,imriska16prb,he24prb}.
-However, sublattice currents break the \(\mathcal{PT}\) symmetry and allow spin splitting in the bands \cite{zheng15prb,arun16prb}.
+Using Hartree-Fock theory \cite{lin24prb,lin2411ax}, we obtain the interacting ground state on a finite-size (\(18^2\times2\)) lattice with a periodic boundary condition.
+With the on-site repulsion sufficiently large, the ground state manifests opposite FMs on the two sublattices [Fig.~\ref{fig:haldane}(b)].
+This magnetic ground state remains robust under weak extended repulsion \cite{shao21prb,wang24prb}.
+In the previous literature \cite{he11prb,zheng15prb,wu16prb,arun16prb,vanhala16prl,imriska16prb,he24prb}, the magnetic order was recognized as an AFM.
+However, sublattice currents break the \(\mathcal{PT}\) symmetry and allow for spin splitting in the bands \cite{zheng15prb,arun16prb}.
 This important property suggests that the ground state is not an AFM in modern classification \cite{smejkal22prx1}.

 As the central point of our work, we explain how the sublattice currents actually turn the ground state into an odd-parity ALM.
 We begin with the effect of sublattice currents in the noninteracting Haldane model.
 In the absence of sublattice currents with \(t_2=0\), the bands have equal weights in the two sublattices.
 This balance can be quantified by a zero sublattice weight